stallev/langs/texts/eng/b1b2/lessons_list/16-technology-innovation.md

 ## Основной текст / Main Text

-David has always been fascinated by technology and innovation, and he's been working in the tech industry for over eight years now.
-He's seen incredible progress in artificial intelligence and automation during his career, and it's honestly mind-blowing how fast things are changing.
-His current job involves developing software for a company that's working on some really cutting-edge research in robotics and digital systems.
+David has always been fascinated by *technology* and *innovation*, and he's been working in the tech industry for over eight years now.
+He's seen incredible *progress* in *artificial* *intelligence* and *automation* during his career, and it's honestly mind-blowing how fast things are changing.
+His current job involves developing *software* for a company that's working on some really cutting-edge *research* in *robot*ics and *digital* *system*s.

-What David loves most about his work is the constant innovation and the opportunity to be part of inventions that could change the world.
-He's currently working on a project that combines artificial intelligence with electronic devices to create smarter automation systems.
-The engineering challenges are complex, but that's what makes the work so exciting and rewarding.
+What David loves most about his work is the constant *innovation* and the opportunity to be part of *invention*s that could change the world.
+He's currently working on a project that combines *artificial* *intelligence* with *electronic* *device*s to create smarter *automation* *system*s.
+The *engineering* challenges are complex, but that's what makes the work so exciting and rewarding.

-David's team is focused on research and development of new technologies that could revolutionize how we interact with digital networks.
-They're designing hardware and software solutions that could make our daily lives more efficient and connected.
-The science behind these innovations is fascinating, and David spends a lot of time learning about the latest developments in the field.
+David's team is focused on *research* and *development* of new *technologies* that could revolutionize how we interact with *digital* *network*s.
+They're designing *hardware* and *software* solutions that could make our daily lives more efficient and connected.
+The *science* behind these *innovation*s is fascinating, and David spends a lot of time learning about the latest *development*s in the field.

-One of the most exciting aspects of working in technology is seeing how quickly progress happens.
-What seemed like science fiction just a few years ago is now becoming reality.
-David believes that the future of technology lies in creating systems that are not just smart, but also intuitive and helpful to people.
-He's excited about the possibilities that lie ahead and the role he can play in shaping the future of innovation.
+One of the most exciting aspects of working in *technology* is seeing how quickly *progress* happens.
+What seemed like *science* fiction just a few years ago is now becoming reality.
+David believes that the future of *technology* lies in creating *system*s that are not just smart, but also intuitive and helpful to people.
+He's excited about the possibilities that lie ahead and the role he can play in shaping the future of *innovation*.
+He's also interested in *design*ing new *device*s and *network* solutions.

 ## Дополнительные примеры / Additional Examples